Akron, Ohio: Government

 The Ocasek Building includes state, county, and city offices.

 The mayor of Akron is elected in a citywide vote.
-In 2023, the city elected its 63rd mayor.
+The current mayor is Shammas Malik, who succeeded Dan Horrigan after the 2023 election.
 The city is divided into 10 wards, each elect a member to the Akron City Council, while an additional 3 are elected at large.
-The mayor's cabinet currently consist of directors and deputy directors of administration, communications, community relations, economic development, intergovernmental relations, labor relations, law, planning & urban development, planning director – deputy, public safety, and public service.
+The mayor's cabinet currently consists of directors and deputy directors of administration, communications, community relations, economic development, intergovernmental relations, labor relations, law, planning & urban development, planning director – deputy, public safety, and public service.
 The city adopted a new charter of the commissioner manager type in 1920, but reverted to its old form in 1924.
+The Ohio Ninth District Court of Appeals is based in the city, as is one of four courthouses of the United States District Court for the Northern District of Ohio.